quandify/cubicmeter-1.1/README.md

 - Supports join: OTAA

 ## Decoder

-### Source
-Use the `uplink.js` file in the `src` folder.
+The device sends periodic status reports.
+The decoder defined in `src/uplink.js` parses the payload of such a report and converts it into human readible text.

 ### Format
-The decoder follows the format defined by the LoRa Alliance ([Payload Decoder API docs](https://resources.lora-alliance.org/technical-specifications/ts013-1-0-0-payload-codec-api)).
+The format of the decoder complies with the [LoRa Alliance Payload Decoder API](https://resources.lora-alliance.org/technical-specifications/ts013-1-0-0-payload-codec-api).

 ### Output
-The decoder outputs the status report to the following format
+Example of a decoded status report.

 ```
 {